 Number of Homes

-The Town of Golden Beach is an ocean front community that covers approximately 1.8 square-miles and is bounded on the east by the Atlantic Ocean, on the west by the intra-coastal Waterway, on the south by the City of Sunny Isles Beach and on the north by the City of Hallandale Beach.
-The Town of Golden Beach was incorporated over 85 years ago in 1929 and is among the oldest municipalities in Miami-Dade County.
-The Town was founded, and has remained, one of purely single family homes.
+The Town of Golden Beach is an ocean-front community that covers approximately 1.8 square-miles and is bounded on the east by the Atlantic Ocean, on the west by the Intracoastal Waterway, on the south by the City of Sunny Isles Beach and on the north by the City of Hallandale Beach.
+The Town of Golden Beach was incorporated 90 years ago in 1929 and is among the oldest municipalities in Miami-Dade County.
+The Town was founded, and has remained, as one of purely single-family homes.

 Nestled in exclusivity and privacy within a short driving distance from the large urban areas of Miami and Ft.
-Lauderdale, Golden Beach is convenient to fine dining, cultural centers, professional sports venues, and world class shopping centers such as the prestigious Shoppes of Bal Harbour.
+Lauderdale, Golden Beach is convenient to fine dining, cultural centers, professional sports venues, and world class shopping centers such as the prestigious Shoppes of Bal Harbour, the Aventura Mall and the Village at Gulfstream Park.

 An elected Mayor and four Council Members govern the Town of Golden Beach, with elections being held every two years.
 Day to day affairs of the Town are under the leadership of a Town Manager who is appointed by the Town Council.
 The Council also employs a Town Clerk and a Town Attorney.